Raj-prateek/kubernetes-learning/README.md

 - The kubectl get nodes command is used to list all the nodes part of the cluster.

   `kubectl get nodes`
+- The kubectl get deployment command is used to list all the deployments.

+  `kubectl get deployment`

+- The kubectl expose deployment command is used to deploy the service on the cluster.

+  `kubectl expose deployment balanced --type=LoadBalancer --port=8080`

+- The kubectl delete services command is used to delete the service on the cluster.

+  `kubectl delete services balanced`

+- The kubectl delete deployment command is used to delete the deployment on the cluster.

+  `kubectl delete deployment balanced`

+- The kubectl get pods command is used to get the pod deployment info.

+  `kubectl get pods`